- Company Profile

 Karon McCracken has lived in Jane Brook for 17 years, where she and her husband are raising their two children.
 Karon has always worked in sales, finance and customer service, and she always strives to go the extra mile for her clients.
 And now that she is back in her old stomping grounds of the Kalamunda Shire, Guildford and Bassendean, she is happy to be part of the Echo family again.

-For the past seven years Tracey has been the smiling face at reception.
+For the past eight years Tracey has been the smiling face at reception.
 She takes care of the classifieds and trades and services sections for the paper but she is also our reviewer.
-For the past six years her movies, books, theatre and food reviews have entertained our readers.
+For the past seven years her movies, books, theatre and food reviews have entertained our readers.
 She loves the fact the Echo is a small paper and its staff have a genuine interest in local issues because they are locals.
 Tracey says it is great working at a paper she wants to read.

 Anita received a highly commended in the 2009 WA MediaAwards suburban section for her reporting.
 Two of her sons were born at Swan District Hospital and for many years she was a partner in a small business, which operated in the Gingin-Muchea-Bullsbrook area.
 As a mature age student Anita studied journalism at Curtin University before working in Busselton, Dunsborough and Rockingham with West Regionals.
 She says the best part of her job is meeting eastern suburb residents and visiting the many attractions in the area.